jeastham1993/zero-to-production-rust/README.md

 - [ ] Introduce EventBridge Pipes to decouple DynamoDB stream from backend processors
 - [ ] Introduce SQS to improve durability
 - [ ] Implement StepFunctions to manage email sending, to iterate over list of subscribers
+- [ ] Add SSM for parameter storage
 - [ ] Add CICD pipelines to demonstrate CICD best practices